Home > Help Centre > Tax and Finance > Step-by-Step Guide to Preparing Your Company’s Tax Return

 • The main rate of 25% for companies with profits over £250,000

-But how about companies that make profits of between £50,000 and £250,000?
-In this case, marginal relief applies.
-Marginal relief gradually increases the percentage of Corporation Tax that is payable on profits of between £50,000 and £250,000.
+Companies with profits between £50,000 and £250,000 fall between these two rates.
+In this case, marginal relief applies, gradually increasing the effective rate of Corporation Tax as profits rise from £50,000 towards £250,000.
 HMRC provides an online marginal relief calculator so that you can check how much marginal relief you may claim.
-To use this tool, you will need to have your company’s accounting period start and end dates and total taxable profit to hand.
+To use this tool, you will need your company’s accounting period start and end dates and total taxable profit to hand.
 Taxable profits refer to any money made by your company from doing business, any investments, and the sale of business assets for more than they originally cost.

 Step 2: Identify Your Company’s Tax Obligations